What does it do: It allows you to quickly publish the data from a MySQL database

 where type="Rabbit" '

-The START option means this report will run by default when the user first enters the site or hits the home page.
+- The START option means this report will run by default when the user first enters the site or hits

 'select * from AnimalFriends